SimulPiscator/AirSane/README.md

 `Y = 0.2126 * R + 0.7152 * G + 0.0722 * B`
 This is useful for backends that do not allow true grayscale scanning or incorrectly return a single color component even if true gray is requested.
+#### icon
+Full path to a png file that should be used as the scanner's icon.
+The image should have a size of 256x256 or 128x128 pixels and an alpha channel for transparency.

 ### Example
 ```